Lucas Marques, Biology Postbac

 Arlene received her B.S. in Cellular and Molecular Neuroscience with a minor in Psychology at Temple University in 2013.
 As an undergraduate, she conducted research with Dr. Prasun Datta where she investigated the mechanism of how the manipulation of the glutamate transporter, EAAT2, causes excitotoxicity in astrocytes.
 Upon graduation, Arlene worked as a research technician at the University of Georgia in Dr. Rick Tarleton's lab.
 There she investigated the role of Trypanosoma cruzi in Chagas disease where she determined the efficacy of novel trypanocidal compounds and implemented the CRISPR-Cas9 system to identify targets of drug action into trypanosomal organisms.
 Currently, Arlene is developing mouse models to understand the role of RNF216 in Gordon Holmes cerebellar ataxia.
 Link

-Joseph Sexton, summer ION student
+Joseph Sexton, summer ION student, research volunteer

-Joseph is a junior at West Forsyth High School.
+Joseph is a senior at West Forsyth High School.
 His research interests are related to depression and serotonin-related conditions.
 He is interested in developing a novel diagnostic for depression to someday give schools and healthcare professionals better tools to detect suicidal ideation.
 His recent work, titled “Investigating the Relationship Between Psychiatric Conditions of 5-HT Malfunction and the Orbitofrontal Cortex (OFC) as Indicated by Reversal Learning Tasks”, has been accepted with revisions for publication at Harvard’s Journal of Emerging Investigators, and won high honors at the Georgia Science and Engineering Fair including 2nd place in Behavioral Sciences and a scholarship to the University of Georgia should he choose to attend.
 He was a finalist in the Atlanta Regional Brain Bee, ultimately finding neuroscience as his true passion.
 He has received leadership awards for his role as cross country and track captain since sophomore year, also qualifying as a five-time varsity letter-winner and two-time state qualifier.
 He was recently chosen for the “Most Positive Cross Country Athlete: North Atlanta” award based on his school involvement and “servant leader” outlook; he is also involved with Mu Alpha Theta, Science National Honors Society, the Principal’s Student Council, Slam Poetry Club, Science Fair, and founded a Condition Awareness Club where he leads students in presenting their diagnoses to other students, turning difficulties into opportunities for raising awareness.

 Wei Wei, Postdoctoral Fellow